matthias-reis/carda-gatsby/content/articles/2022/08/rupture-by-lost-in-kiev.md

 ---
 **Lost in Kiev are planning to release their new album "Rupture" on October 7th.
 Pre-orders will be available from August 4th.
 I have already listened to it and advise you to consider buying it.**

-I shared the first pre-released song, "Solastalgia," with you on my August music list, which is no reason not to share it with you again in this article.
+I showed you the first pre-released song, "Solastalgia," in my August music list, which is no reason not to share it with you again in this article.
 I think the band made an excellent choice for their fans' first contact with their record, as it gives a beautiful foretaste of the complete work.

 Lost in Kiev can now look back on more than ten years of band history, during which they have released post-rock with their very personal signature.
 I saw them live for the first time a few years ago at the DUNK!festival in Belgium.
 Since then, their music hasn't let me go.
 In my [interview](/2020/07/lost-in-kiev-interview-en/) some time ago, they told me some of their band secrets.
 [Have a read, it's worth it](/2020/07/lost-in-kiev-interview/).